unipartdigital/workflows_engine/docs/source/primitives.rst

 ------------

 Display data, this can take in a list (`type = list`) of strings or objects containing label and value keys (`type = display`).
-If a list of objects provided then the label and values will be displayed together (#TODO: Insert Image of both).
+If a list of objects is provided then the label and values will be displayed together (#TODO: Insert Image of both).

-If the component is of type list then will look like this:
+If the component is of type list then it will look like this:

 .. image:: static/images/data_display_strings.png

-If the component is of type display then will look like this:
+If the component is of type display then it will look like this:

 .. image:: static/images/data_display_objects.png